As someone passionate about embroidery, I would never want to remove embroidery from clothes.

 If you are a professional who runs an embroidery business this is a good investment.
 Mistakes happen.
 You have got to remove that mistake and that too fast.
 Time is money in business.
 This tool makes it all easier.

 About the stitch eraser – this is a specialized tool with sharp blades, and looks a little like a hair clipper/razor but with some special tricks.
 It works on power (with a rechargeable battery).
 It is used to remove machine embroidery stitches without damaging the fabric at all.
 It actually gets under the stitches, grabs the thread, and clip them.

 You can also keep a number of cutting tools – seam ripper, small scissors, tweezers.

 A seam-ripper is a great tool to have to remove embroidery that is not too dense.
 It just needs to be in top form.
 You will need a seam ripper that is sharp enough.
 A seam ripper is useless if not sharp for any job.

 First I turned the hat to the back of it.
 Then used the hair trimmer on the middle of the stitches in a back and forth motion, taking care that no extra pressure is applied to touch the fabric. i.e perpendicular to the way stitches is done.
 When you make small jerky movements across the stitches through the middle they get cut.
 That is how you get those stitches out.

 If you do not have the stitch eraser tool or even the hair trimmer you can cut satin stitch with a small blade carefully and then use the seam-ripper to complete the job.
 But sometimes the lines are too thin to cut with the seam ripper or the hair clipper.

 Do you have a disposable razor at home ?
-Keep the embroidery curved on your finger and use the razor to shave off the thread from the back of the work- just be careful that you are not overzealous or using extra pressure.
+Keep the embroidery curved on your hand and use the razor to shave off the thread from the back of the work- just be careful that you are not overzealous or using extra pressure.
 Gently go back and forth on the embroidery till you have cut the thread.
 Stop when you see the stabilizer or the fabric itself.